jessstringham/blog/2018-05-20-Multidimensional-Scaling.md

 Inspired by [this video](https://www.youtube.com/watch?v=qZ_QHXJ29iw) let's try MDS using the distances between cities.

 [This website](https://people.sc.fsu.edu/~jburkardt/datasets/cities/cities.html) has data in this form.
 (Heads up, it's licensed under [GNU LGPL](https://people.sc.fsu.edu/~jburkardt/txt/gnu_lgpl.txt))
 I'll use one of the datasets that measure distances using latitude/longitude, rather than road distance.
 USCA312 is a dataset of 312 cities in the US and Canada.
+This MDS approach assumes Euclidean distances, but distances between locations on Earth are non-Euclidean, so there will be some approximation.

 I'll first download the data and process it.